Muvon/kisscore/README.md

 ## What is it?

-Kiss Core Microframework on PHP 7+ is the lightweight single file packed end-project framework for rapid development of very fast projects.
+KISSCore Microframework on PHP 8+ is the lightweight single file packed end-project framework for rapid development of very fast projects.

 1. Single core file in project you create
-2. Simple and very fast template engine that allows you only use blocks and iterations (easy to learn for designers)
+2. Simple and very fast template engine that allows you to use only blocks and iterations (easy to learn for designers)
-3. Fast routes that converts to nginx rewrite on init.
-Live route table in action files just with single comment
+3. Fast routes that convert to nginx rewrite on init.
+Live route table in action files just with a single comment
 4. Minimum dependency and maximum profit
-5. Plugins with nice approach for easy extend
+5. Plugins with a nice approach for easy extension
-6. Deploy script to production servers in parallels!
+6. Deploy script to production servers in parallel!

 ## Installation guide